ken-rubin/TGv1000/README.md

       			...
     		}

-Notice that the request body object is the data object pass If a business object is specified, it is required, allocated, cached and invoked:
+Notice that the request body object is the data object passed from the ajax call.

+If a business object is specified, it is required, allocated, cached and invoked:

 			// Get the cached business object instance, or...